flenniken/statictea/docs/runCommand.md

 # removeLineEnd

-Return a new string with the n or rn removed from the end of the line.
+Return a new string with the \n or \r\n removed from the end of the line.

 ~~~nim
 func removeLineEnd(s: string): string